Farslan-x/Sleep-Efficiency-Health-Analysis/README.md

 # Sleep Efficiency & Health Analysis 💤

-This project involves the detailed analysis and visualization of crashes involving vehicles equipped with automated driving systems (ADS), based on data provided by the NHTSA (National Highway Traffic Safety Administration).
+This project involves the detailed statistical analysis and visualization of sleep patterns, efficiency, and the impact of lifestyle habits (smoking, alcohol, caffeine) on sleep quality, based on the "Krizantem" dataset.

 ## 👥 Project Author
 * **Ferhat ARSLAN**